-The Comcast Postretirement Healthcare Stipend Program (the "stipend plan") covers substantially all of our employees, other than those of NBCUniversal, who meet certain age and service requirements.
-The stipend plan provides an annual stipend for reimbursement of healthcare costs to each eligible employee based on years of service.
-Under the stipend plan, we are not exposed to the increasing costs of healthcare because the benefits are fixed at a predetermined amount.
-A small number of eligible employees participate in legacy plans of acquired companies.
+We and NBCUniversal sponsor various benefit plans that provide postretirement benefits to eligible employees based on years of service.
+The Comcast Postretirement Healthcare Stipend Program (the "stipend plan") provides an annual stipend for reimbursement of healthcare costs to each eligible employee based on years of service.
+Under the stipend plans, we are not exposed to the increasing costs of healthcare because the benefits are fixed at a predetermined amount.

+NBCUniversal's postretirement medical and life insurance plans provide continuous coverage to employees eligible to receive such benefits.
+A small number of eligible employees also participate in legacy plans of acquired companies.